 Good morning, Forum.
+How’s everybody doing?
 I’m Denise Davis your moderator.
 Ronda Tycer is our Forum recap editor.
 And John Crockett is our tech guru.
 As a reminder, our meeting is being recorded.
 Before you begin speaking, please state your name.
 While speaking, please be respectful.
 Personal attacks will not be tolerated.
 For those online, if you’d like to share URLs, post them in the Chat Box and they’ll be included at the end of the meeting recap.
-We partner with IVCB Community 1s.t.org and IVCBA.org to get information out.
-So be sure to visit their websites and sign up for their newsletters.
-To sign up for Forum meeting notices and recaps, send an email to us at email@example.com.
+We partner with ivcbcommunity1st.org and IVCBA.org to get information out.
+So, be sure to visit their websites and sign up for their newsletters.
+To sign up for our Forum meeting notices and recaps, send an email to us at firstname.lastname@example.org.

 Kari Ferguson – Incline Village General Improvement District Communication Coordinator

 Good morning and Happy New Year!
 I want to welcome our new IVGID Board trustees Dave Nobel and Ray Tulloch.
 I’m very excited to have them join the Board of Trustees.
 Our next Board meeting is on January 11th.
 I’m going to post all the links in the Chat that I mention right now.
 So I’ll put our Board meeting packet and the link to the website.